To promote and encourage interaction in

 training is completed, the International Fellow is issued a

-Certificate of Fellowship by the Jules Stein Eye Institute.
+Certificate of Fellowship by the Stein Eye Institute.

-International fellowships for the 2013-2014 academic year are
+NOTE: International fellowship applications for the 2016-2017 academic year are now

-Requirements for international fellowships at the Jules Stein Eye Institute:
+Requirements for international fellowships at the Stein Eye Institute:

 International fellows are required to have a UCLA-sponsored J-1 visa.
 A J-1 visa